Let’s get started

 The gallery shows these results.

-Select the Text box control at the top of the screen by clicking or tapping the control.
+Select the Label control at the top of the screen by clicking or tapping the control.

 In the property list, click or tap Text, copy this text, and then paste it in the formula bar.